RoboJackets/ros-training/code/instructions/week2.md

 ```

 One problem right now though is that the publisher needs to wait for the subscriber to connect first before publishing,
-otherwise the message will be published before the subscriber can connect.
-A simple, though not the best fix we can do
+otherwise the message will be published before the subscriber will see it.
+A simple, though not the best, fix we can do
 is to add in a `ros::Duration(1).sleep()` to make the program sleep for one second before publishing:

 ```c++